Dielectric properties of aqueous electrolytes at the nanoscale

-The first term corresponds to the susceptibility of an homogeneous electrolyte associated with the corrected permittivity $\epsilon(c)$ given in Eq.~(\ref{epsoneloop}).
-The second term corresponds to the nonlocal susceptibility of pure water associated with this corrected permittivity.
+The first term accounts for Debye screening, the second term for the susceptibility for pure water.
+In both terms, the $q=0$ parameter $K$ is renormalized.
 We plot $\chi^{\rm FT }_\parallel(q)$ for $c$=0, 0.15, 0.75, 1.5 mol.L$^{-1}$ in Fig.~\ref{fig:2} (d).
-It reproduces well MD data as it presents a Lorentzian decay at low $q$ and a flattening of the pseudo-resonant peak at $q$=3~\AA$^{-1}$ for an increase of the salt concentration. {\it Discussion - } In this work, we have derived analytic expressions for the dielectric response functions of electrolytes at the nanoscale.
-To do so, we have compared susceptibilities calculated from a FT including nonlocal and nonlinear behavior of water and susceptibilities derived with classical MD simulations.
-We have thus identified the key effects of the salt on the medium organization.
-For the longitudinal modes, we highlight two length scales that do not couple to each other: at small wave-modes, $q\leq$2~\AA$^{-1}$, the medium can be described as homogeneous with a permittivity $\epsilon(c)$ decaying with the salt concentration.
-This corresponds to long-range interactions for which the Debye screening occurs.
-At larger $q$, the water longitudinal susceptibility is similar to the one of pure water but associated with a corrected permittivity $\epsilon(c)$.
-These two decoupled $q$-domains could indicate two "types" of water molecules that are spatially separated: the one solvating ions polarize in a saturated manner in response to the ionic field, creating an "electrically dead" solvation shell~\cite{levy2012}.
-Outside of this hydration shell, the molecular water organization remarkably is unaffected by the ions, as recently predicted by machine learning based simulations~\cite{zhang2022}.
-We note that local nonlinear models of water also foresee two response regimes (a linear response at low electrostatic excitation and a saturated response at high excitation) with an abrupt switch between the two regimes~\cite{monetJCP2021}.
-Moreover, our work reveals the absence of coupling between salt screening and transverse polarization modes of water.
-This surprising result could have important consequences on the interactions between objects immersed in electrolytes~\cite{pires21} that were assumed to be screened in any circumstances.
-This study gives a clear picture of the nature and the range effect of the salt on water organization at the nanoscale for unconfined solutions.
-This paves the way to develop a field theory describing the properties of nanoconfined electrolytes.\\
+It reproduces the MD main features, in particular, the decay at low $q$ and the flattening of the peak at $q$=3~\AA$^{-1}$ with an increase of the salt concentration. {\it Discussion - } In this letter, we describe the behavior of the susceptibility of water with added salt.
+For this, we compare the susceptibility calculated from FT, including nonlocal and nonlinear terms, with MD data.
+We highlight two regimes in $q$-space for the longitudinal correlations: for small $q$, $q\leq$2~\AA$^{-1}$, the electrolyte is described with a renormalized permittivity $\epsilon(c)$.
+This long-range interaction regime shows the standard Debye screening.
+At larger $q$, the longitudinal susceptibility in electrolytes equals the one of pure water but is associated with the renormalized permittivity $\epsilon(c)$.
+These two decoupled regimes reflect two distinct water structures in electrolytes: water molecules solvating ions are "electrically" frozen by the ionic field, creating a solvation shell of vanishing permittivity~\cite{levy2012}.
+Outside of this shell, the water structure is neither strengthened nor destroyed, but is remarkably unaffected.~\cite{monetJCP2021,zhang2022}.
+Our work reveals the absence of coupling between salt screening and transverse polarization modes of water, which could have consequences on the interactions between objects immersed in electrolytes~\cite{pires21} that are assumed to be screened~\cite{MahantyNinham1976,Parsegian2006}.
+This study gives a clear picture of the nature and range of salt's effect on water organization at the nanoscale for unconfined solutions.
+It is the first step toward an accurate FT describing the properties of nanoconfined electrolytes~\cite{tuladhar2020,robert23,martinjimenez2016,lee2021}.\\